Hunter

 Notable People Named Hunter

-Hunter Easton Hayes is a multi-talented American singer, songwriter, record producer, and multi-instrumentalist known for his proficiency in over 30 instruments.
+Hunter Easton Hayes is an American singer, songwriter, and record producer who performs across genres and plays more than 30 instruments.

-Hunter Parrish Tharp is an American actor and singer, recognized for his roles in the Showtime series Weeds and Broadway productions such as Godspell and Spring Awakening.
+Hunter Parrish Tharp is an American actor and singer best known for playing Silas Botwin in the Showtime series Weeds and for his Broadway roles as Jesus in Godspell and Melchior in Spring Awakening.

-L. Hunter Lovins is an American environmentalist, author, and co-founder of Rocky Mountain Institute.
+L. Hunter Lovins is an American environmentalist and author who co-founded Rocky Mountain Institute and leads Natural Capitalism Solutions, championing sustainable development.

 Diana Brooks